ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

 ## What is this?

 This is usage documentation for the `custom_mission_order` YAML option for Starcraft 2.
-In the future, you might enable this by setting `mission_order: custom` in your YAML, but currently all the options normally affecting mission orders do nothing.
-As examples, this includes campaign switches, maximum size, disabling Very Hard missions, and excluded missions.
+You can enable Custom Mission Orders by setting `mission_order: custom` in your YAML.

 You will need to know how to write a YAML before engaging with this feature, and should read the [Archipelago YAML documentation](https://archipelago.gg/tutorial/Archipelago/advanced_settings/en) before continuing here.